INFORMSJoC/2021.0313/README.md

  - [R](https://cran.rstudio.com/)(>3.3.0)
  - [RStudio](https://posit.co/downloads/)

-After installing the R and Rstudio, you could open and run the script files of [code](code) folder directly in RStudio.

 ## Installation

 The `AMIAS` R package implements the algorithm proposed in the paper $\ell_0$ *Trend Filtering* with R language.

-Once the repo is locally cloned, the user can follow the  following steps to install the `AMIAS` R package:
+Once the repo is locally cloned, you can follow the following steps to install the `AMIAS` R package:

 1. Open a terminal window
 2. Go to the directory that contains AMIAS/ directory.